 And although my truck was legally parked in front of my house the Seaside Park Police towed and impounded it.

-I will represent myself at a criminal trial scheduled in June 2014, but one wonders how a fair trial can be conducted within a demonstrably and completely corrupt judicial system that in turn is part of a completely corrupt New Jersey state government.
+But one wonders how a fair trial could have been conducted within a demonstrably and completely corrupt judicial system that in turn is part of a completely corrupt New Jersey state government.

 One day after my release from the Ocean County Jail I was again arrested by the Seaside Park police, and handcuffed to a metal bench for 4 hours and 30 minutes in a well-chilled room....